 Even if you are not covering the whole lens with the prism, your camera might struggle to find a focus point.
 This is why you should switch to manual focus for prism photography.

 You can also first use auto-focus without the prism.
-While maintaining the focus point, switch to manual, position the prism in front of your camera and take the shot.
+While maintaining the focus point, switch to manual.
+Position the prism in front of your camera, and then take the shot.

-Using small apertures (f1.8 to f 3.5) will make the transition between the prism covered part of the lens and the uncovered part a lot smoother.
+Small apertures between f1.8 to f 3.5 will make the transition between the prism covered part of the lens and the uncovered part a lot smoother.

 If you use a bigger f-value you will have a larger depth of field, so the background will be sharper.
 This could be good or bad.
 It just depends on what kind of effect you want the prism photograph to have.